· · ·

 Serving Meatloaf with Scalloped Potatoes and Green Beans

-Along with my Sunday Meatloaf, I like to serve green beans, Refrigerator Mashed Potatoes or Microwaved Scalloped Potatoes and Sourdough Dinner Rolls.
+Serve Sunday Meatloaf with green beans, Refrigerator Mashed Potatoes or Microwaved Scalloped Potatoes and Sourdough Dinner Rolls.

 Recipe for Sunday Meatloaf